City College of New York: Early 20th century

+After the United States entered World War II, the College mobilized.
+The New York Times reported that by January 1943, in excess of 80% of the student body was involved in some type of war-related service.
+The historian S. Willis Rudy wrote that “more than fifteen thousand City College men served in the armed forces of the nation.
+More than three thousand were commissioned officers.
+Over 380 received the Order of the Purple Heart for wounds sustained in defense of their country.
+Fully 850 were cited by the United States or the governments of its allies for meritorious service.
+Over 250 City College men laid down their lives on battlefields in every theatre of operations all over the world.”

 Late 20th century

-In 1945, Professor William E. Knickerbocker, Chairman of the Romance Languages Department, was accused of anti-semitism by four faculty members.
+In 1945, the Knickerbocker Case was set off when William E. Knickerbocker, chairman of the romance languages department, was accused of antisemitism by four faculty members.
 They claimed that "for at least seven years they have been subjected to continual harassment and what looks very much like discrimination" by Knickerbocker.
-Four years later Knickerbocker was again accused of anti-semitism, this time for denying honors to high-achieving Jewish students.
-About the same time, Professor William C. Davis of the Economics Department was accused by students of maintaining a racially segregated dormitory at Army Hall.
-Professor Davis was the dormitory's administrator.
-CCNY students, many of whom were World War II veterans, launched a massive strike in protest against Knickerbocker and Davis.
+Four years later, Knickerbocker was again accused of antisemitism, this time for denying honors to high-achieving Jewish students.
+About the same time, William C. Davis of the economics department was accused by students of maintaining a racially segregated dormitory at Army Hall.
+Davis was the dormitory's administrator.
+CCNY students, many of whom were World War II veterans, launched a massive strike in 1949 in protest against Knickerbocker and Davis.
 The New York Times called the event "the first general strike at a municipal institution of higher learning."
-Also see the Knickerbocker Case.

-In 1955, a City College student named Alan A. Brown founded the economics honor society, Omicron Chi Epsilon.
-The purpose of the society was to confer honors on outstanding economics students, organize academic meetings, and publish a journal.
-In 1963, Omicron Chi Epsilon merged with Omicron Delta Gamma, the other economics honor society, to form Omicron Delta Epsilon, the current academic honor society in economics.